CommandPost/CommandPost-Website/index.md

 # Download

 You can download the latest release <a href="https://github.com/CommandPost/CommandPost/releases/latest" id="download-text-link">here</a>.

-CommandPost is currently in a public beta testing phase, with over **2600 active monthly users**.

-There are over 1062 users in our [Facebook Group](https://www.facebook.com/groups/commandpost/).

 Please review our [license agreement](https://github.com/CommandPost/CommandPost/blob/develop/LICENSE.md) and [privacy policy](https://help.commandpost.io/privacy-and-credits/privacy-policy) before downloading.